Updated on October 4th, 2021

 By late spring, a healthy colony will have filled most of 2 deep, 10-frame boxes with brood in the center frames.
 Nectar, honey, and pollen will be placed on the brood frames but mostly filling outer frames.
 Once the second deep reaches about 70% of capacity, it is time to add honey supers.

 Note: Some beekeepers use only one deep brood boxes.
 Others may use two 8-frame deep boxes.
 Still others, using all medium boxes, may set aside three boxes for brood.
 Regardless, add honey supers before your upper brood box reaches capacity.

 If honeyflow has not begun, it will shortly.

 Honeyflow (or honey flow) is the time of year when nectar producing plants are abundant.
 Nectar, a key ingredient of honey, is collected by foraging bees for conversion to honey.

 Honey supers are where bees store excess honey.
-This excess will include the honey you harvest and the honey you leave for the bees to survive winter.
+This excess will include the honey you harvest and some of the honey you may leave for bees to survive winter.